clavzno/clavzno/README.md

 - ⚡ Fun fact: ...
 -->

-welcome 2 my profile

 currently a computer science major in software technology student in the philippines

 languages: html/css, c, java

-future plans include relearning python, relearning/improving html + css, javascript, chicken (for fun)
+future plans include relearning python, relearning/improving html + css, javascript, chicken (for fun), i have to learn sql for class